Published Nov 11, 2022

-There I was again on what felt like my 500th Zoom call of the week, telling yet another person that I couldn’t hear them because they were on mute.
-Between the virus, remote working, lockdowns, homeschooling, and the constant barrage of political news, life has, over the last 12 months, felt both episodic and like we’ve been dragged into the Mirror Universe against our will.
+There I was again, on what felt like my 500th Zoom call of the week, telling yet another person that I couldn’t hear them because they were on mute.
+Between the virus, remote working, lockdowns, homeschooling, and the constant barrage of political news, life has, over the last several months, felt both episodic and like we’ve been dragged into the Mirror Universe against our will.
 Resistance has at times felt futile.

 But whether it’s because of duty or optimism, or simply because the children and the dog still need to be fed, most of us get up every single day and just get on with it.
 While new Star Trek – Picard, Discovery, and Lower Decks – has gone an extremely long way to making this last year bearable (how nice is it having a new episode of Star Trek to look forward to?), I found myself regularly craving and revisiting “Low Stakes Trek.”

 “Low Stakes Trek” refers to those rare episodes where our heroes are not in mortal danger, the ship is not about to explode, and the fate of the galaxy (or of the space-time continuum) does not lie in the balance.
-These scripts are always character-focused, limited in terms of scope or problem, and more often than not, bottle episodes; they’re situational comedies set in outer space.
-But don’t equate these smaller shows, with poor quality – that would be a big mistake.
+These scripts are always character-focused, limited in terms of scope or problem, and more often than not, bottle episodes.
+They’re situational comedies set in outer space.
+But don’t equate these smaller shows with poor quality – that would be a big mistake.
 The best thing about these episodes is how good they are and how they successfully deepen our understanding of the characters and their relationships.

 I’ve revisited many low stakes episodes during this pandemic.
 No doubt a good ship’s counselor could articulate the connection between the ever-present doomsday scenario of the outside world and my desire to stay under the covers revisiting episodes where the central conflict is nothing more than a bet between friendly rivals.
 However, while I may have a soft spot for the concept, not all low stakes episodes are created equal, there are a few that always rise to the top.